The 20 Best Tethered Cord Syndrome Doctors Near Me in Atlanta, GA

 Offers Telehealth

-Faiz Ahmad is a Neurosurgery provider in Atlanta, Georgia.
-Dr. Ahmad has been practicing medicine for over 24 years and is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-His top areas of expertise are Subdural Hematoma, Spinal Stenosis, Subarachnoid Hemorrhage, Craniectomy, and Microdiscectomy.
+Faiz Ahmad is a Neurosurgery provider practicing medicine in Atlanta, Georgia.
+He has been practicing medicine for over 25 years.
+Dr. Ahmad is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Subdural Hematoma, Spinal Stenosis, Subarachnoid Hemorrhage, Craniectomy, and Microdiscectomy.
+Dr. Ahmad is board certified in American Board Of Neurological Surgery, 2018.

 Atlanta, GA